opencost/opencost-plugins/.github/ISSUE_TEMPLATE/opencost-bug-report.md

 ---

 **Describe the bug**
-A clear and concise description of what the OpenCost bug is.
-Please ensure this is an issue related to the OpenCost cost model, API, UI or specification.
-Public Kubecost bugs may be opened at https://github.com/kubecost/cost-analyzer-helm-chart/
+A clear and concise description of what the OpenCost Plugins bug is.

 **To Reproduce**
 Steps to reproduce the behavior: